mgritter/aoc-fstar/2021/day1/README.md

 the length of the rolling window list is correct, but it doesn't have a SMTPat to include it automatically.
 I had to write a new one using `lemma_append_last` to prove the interaction of last and snoc.

+### Follow-up

+The non-tail recursive version of `rolling_window` was much easier to prove things about.
+I probably should have written that first, proved its correctness, then thought about implementing a tail-recursive version and proving its equivalence.

 ### Questions

 How can we prove the lemma `rolling_window_ok`?
 Does it require double recursion on the list length and on the index?
 At least I can write